Unturned3/Microdot/wiki/2_crossToolchain/3_build.md

 architecture triplet, which is `x86_64-linux-musl`.
 If you were to invoke `$target-gcc` and try to compile some C code, you would be greeted with a load of error messages saying that certain files are missing.
-This is because our bootstrap compiler has no access to any part of the C library, which makes it impossible to compile a runnable binary.
-However, this bootstrap compiler can compile _freestanding_ code, that is, code that does not use the C library at all.
+This is because our current compiler has no access to any part of the C library, which makes it impossible to compile a runnable binary.
+However, this compiler can compile _freestanding_ code, that is, code that does not use the C library at all.
 The Linux kernel is an example of _freestanding_ code.
-Yes, we can use this `gcc` to compile the kernel right now if we want to, but there's no point in doing it.

 ## musl-libc headers